Madeleine Albright had a lot to say about Putin — and she didn't mince words

 "But Russia is alone.
 And it's never been clearer than it will be this time because President Biden has just come from some remarkable meetings — the G7, NATO and the EU.
 And we have allies, and Putin is alone," she added.

-Russia's invasion of Ukraine has been ongoing for a month, resulting in nearly 5,000 civilian causalities across the country, according to a statement from the U.S. Department of State.
+Russia's invasion of Ukraine has been ongoing for a month, resulting in nearly 5,000 civilian casualties across the country, according to a statement from the U.S. Department of State.

 Russian forces have hit spaces where Ukrainian civilians are present, such as schools, shopping centers, hospitals and apartment buildings.